What is a small business loan?

 - Consider using a finance broker as the right finance broker will have access to lenders and special facilities that you may not get directly.

-You can then use the above information to help you decide whether a small business loan, or a particular loan offer is the best fit for you.
+You can then use the above information to help you decide whether an unsecured small business loan, or a particular loan offer is the best fit for you.

 How can I use a small business loan?